 Despite claims by both mainstream recovery and alcoholics anonymous that alcoholism is a disease, there simply is no empirical evidence to support that theory.
 Once again, don’t take my word for it.
 Watch this short video, “Alcoholism is not a Disease” by, addiction expert and author, Stanton Peele.

 Can you get Sober without AA?

 Without question, the rate of failure in The twelve Step Program is 90 to 95 percent.
 Consequently, 5- 10 percent of AA members achieve sobriety?
 The question is; how do they accomplish that.
 Based on my experience, sobriety is achieved through behavioral transference.
 In other words, members trade one addiction for another.
 They trade alcohol for AA ideology.
 There’s a catch to that success, though.
 If a member wants to keep alcoholism locked up in “Pandora’s Box,” then he or she must attend weekly meetings for the rest of their days.
 If you take away the new addiction, by discontinuing meetings, relapse is very likely.
 If getting sober without AA is the goal, and you want to learn how to stay sober on your own, there is a better way.

 Getting Sober Without AA

-To overcome alcoholism by yourself, authentically, you must gain a rational perspective and thorough understanding of what it really is.
+To get sober without AA, authentically, you must gain a rational perspective and thorough understanding of what alcoholism really is.
 As I stated above, alcoholism is not a disease.
 The truth of the matter is, alcoholism is a form of emotional escape.
 It is driven by anxiety, emotional distress and depression.
 There are two sub-levels and various components, which form to produce these emotional states.
 At the foundation, there is a direct fundamental cause, which generates the basis for addictive behavior.
-Bottom line is this; eliminate your anxiety, emotional distress, and depression, and your alcoholism will vanish.
-These are the best ways for getting over alcoholism.
+Bottom line, however, is this; If getting sober without AA is the goal, you must eliminate your anxiety, stress and/or depression.

 5 Steps for Getting Sober without AA